Pasta with Olives {VIDEO}

 Notes

 Nutrition facts: Please note that the nutrition values are based on an online nutrition calculator.
 It’s an estimate only and it should not be considered a substitute for a professional nutritionist’s advice.
-The nutrition value is for one serving (the parmesan cheese and the final drizzle of olive oil are not included).
+The nutritional value is for one serving (the Parmesan cheese and the final drizzle of olive oil are not included).

 Nutrition